CharlizeY/MORSE/README.md

-Coding courseworks and exercises for Mathematics, Operational Research, Statistics, Economics at University of Warwick.
+Coding exercises for MORSE (Mathematics, Operational Research, Statistics, Economics) at University of Warwick.
+These includes Time Series prediction in STATA